Tony Tanti: Playing career

 Tanti's record-setting season was followed by 39 goals and 59 points over 68 games in 1984–85.
 He recorded a second consecutive 39 goals in 1985–86, a season in which he earned his second NHL All-Star Game selection.
 He played in the exhibition contest on a line with Denis Savard and Mark Messier and scored the first goal of the event.
 The following season, Tanti recorded 79 points (41 goals and 38 assists) over 77 games, earning the Cyrus H. McLean Trophy as the Canucks' leading scorer for the first time.
 He repeated the feat in 1987–88 with 40 goals and 77 points over 73 games, while also being awarded the Cyclone Taylor Trophy as team MVP.

 Tanti's production decreased significantly in 1988–89 with 24 goals and 49 points over 77 games.
 Midway through the following campaign, he was dealt to the Pittsburgh Penguins in a six-player trade on January 8, 1990.
 Tanti left Vancouver with Rod Buskas and Barry Pederson in exchange for Dave Capuano, Andrew McBain and Dan Quinn.
 Over seven seasons with the Canucks, he totaled 250 goals (which ranked second among all-time Canucks scorers, 12 behind leader Stan Smyl) and 470 points (third at the time, behind Smyl and Thomas Gradin).
 His 10 hat tricks, 102 power play goals and 29 game-winning goals all set team records, though they have since been surpassed.
 In a 2012 article by The Province, columnist Jim Jamieson declared Tanti as the Canucks' "first true sniper" in team history.

 Tanti concluded his NHL career with brief stints in Pittsburgh and Buffalo before playing for six seasons in Berlin, Germany.

 International career

 Internationally, Tanti played for Canada at the 1983 World Junior Championships and at the World Championships in 1985, 1986, and 1987.
 He was invited to the training camp for the 1987 Canada Cup, but failed to make the team.

 Personal life

 During his tenure with the Vancouver Canucks, Tanti met his wife, Christina, who was a local.
 They have two children, son Taylor (who also plays hockey competitively) and daughter Tessa.
 Following his retirement from playing, Tanti returned to live in the West Vancouver neighbourhood and entered the flooring business.
 His company partnered with local Bosa Development (founded by Nat Bosa, who Tanti became friends with during his NHL career), among other companies to provide wholesale flooring for construction projects in Vancouver and abroad.

 In his spare time, Tanti coaches youth hockey alongside another former Canuck Dave Babych.
 He also participates sparingly with the Canucks' alumni organization.

+Tanti is of Maltese heritage, with his parents both having been born in Hamrun, Malta.
+During his playing career, he had the nickname the Maltese Falcon.